-Small purchase procedures provide for relatively simple and informal procurement methods for securing services, supplies, and other property which is acquired above the aggregate dollar micro-purchase threshold and not exceeding the competitive bid threshold of \$250,000.
+Small purchase procedures provide for relatively simple and informal procurement methods for securing services, supplies, and other property that does not exceed the competitive bid threshold of \$250,000.
 Small purchase procedures require that price or rate quotations shall be obtained from an adequate number of qualified sources.

-Sealed Bids
+3. Sealed Bids